enzomendez315/Lox_Compiler/README.md

 And to prevent the program from crashing when it detects an error in non-critical operations, the program has a flag that is activated whenever it encounters an error.
 That way it can still perform non-critical operations without executing any code that could end the program abruptly.

 When an error occurs, the parser discards tokens until it gets to the next statement.
 And then it will parse the rest of the file starting at that location.
 This process of getting its state and the sequence of following tokens aligned such that the next token does match the rule being parsed, is called synchronization.
 The parser fixes its parsing state by jumping out of any nested production rules until it gets back to that rule.
 Then it synchronizes the token stream by discarding tokens until it reaches an expected one based on the rule.
-For runtime errors however, it catches the exception thrown by the language it is implemented on (java) and notifies the user of the error that occurred.
+For runtime errors however, it catches the exception thrown by the language it is implemented on (Java) and notifies the user of the error that occurred.

 Having a ParseError class gives us the opportunity to unwind the parser if there is an unexpected error.
 In fact, the `error()` method _returns_ the error as opposed to throwing it because that way, the calling method inside the parser decides whether to unwind or not.
 Some parse errors occur in non-critical places where the parser doesn't need to synchronize.
 In those places, the program simply reports the error and keeps parsing.

+It is critical to detect and address runtime errors appropriately.
+If these errors are not handled correctly, the program will throw a Java exception that will unwind the whole stack before exiting the application and printing the Java stack trace on the screen.
+But the fact that Lox is implemented in Java should be a detail hidden from the user, which is why dealing with runtime errors is important.
+The program uses its own class to extend the functionality of Java's RuntimeException class in order to detect and report errors to the user.

 -----------------------------------------